How Stablecoin Depegs Cascade Through Crypto Markets

 Survival sounds like a low bar until you realize how many brilliant traders fail to clear it.
 The traders who catch the big moves are rarely the ones who optimized hardest.

 Stop trying to be right.
 Start trying to be accurate.
-The best traders hold opinions loosely and risk rules tightly.
+The traders who last hold opinions loosely and risk rules tightly - and they outlast the loud ones.

 Low volatility feels like safety, but compression precedes the sharpest moves.
 The real risk hides where the VIX is lowest.